Bhagwati Charan Vohra

 Bhagwati Charan Vohra (15 November 1903 – 28 May 1930) was an Indian revolutionary, associated with Hindustan Socialist Republican Association.
 He was an ideologue, organiser, orator and campaigner.

 Early life

-Bhagwati was born in 1903 in the family of a senior railway officer named Shiv Charan Vohra who was conferred with the title of 'Rai Bahadur' by British Raj in 1919 for his services and loyalty.
-He married Durgawati Devi, daughter of Shri Banka Bihari from Allahabad.
+Bhagwati was born in 1903 in the family of a senior railway officer named Shiv Charan Vohra, who was conferred with the title of 'Rai Bahadur' by the British Raj in 1919 for his services and loyalty.
+He married Durgawati Devi, the daughter of Shri Banka Bihari from Allahabad.
 Vohra and Devi had their first child in December 1925, a boy whom they named Sachindra.
-Vohra passed intermediate in Science from F. C. College in 1921, and attended it later, after the call-off of the non-cooperation movement at the National College, Lahore, which was established by Lala Lajpat Rai for those Indian students who couldn't gain admissions in the government colleges.
+Vohra passed intermediate in Science from F. C. College in 1921, and attended it later, after the call-off of the non-cooperation movement, at the National College, Lahore, which was established by Lala Lajpat Rai for those Indian students who couldn't gain admission in the government colleges.

 Revolutionary life

 Vohra left his college studies to join the non-cooperation movement in 1921, and after the movement was called off, joined National College, Lahore where he received a BA degree.
 It was there that he was initiated into the revolutionary movement.
 He along with Bhagat Singh and Sukhdev started a study circle on the model of the Russian Socialist Revolution.

 Vohra was an avid reader.
 He played a key role in infusing intellectual ideology into the functioning roots of the organizations he worked with.
 He was not influenced by caste prejudices, and worked towards Hindu-Muslim unity.
 He believed in the upliftment of the poor by with the use of socialist principles.

 In 1926, when the Naujawan Bharat Sabha revolutionary organization was formed by his friend, he was appointed the propaganda secretary of the organization.
 On 6 April 1928, Vohra and Bhagat Singh prepared the manifesto for the Naujwan Bharat Sabha and urged young Indians to have a triple motto of "service, suffering, sacrifice", as their sole guide to achieve the goal of independence.

 In the September of 1928, many young revolutionaries met at the Ferozshah Kotla ground in Delhi and reorganized the Hindustan Republican Association into the Hindustan Socialist Republican Association (HSRA) under the leadership of Chandrashekhar Azad.
 Vohra was appointed as the Propaganda Secretary and prepared the HSRA manifesto that was widely distributed at the time of the Lahore Session of the Congress.
 He was also party to the murder of J. P. Saunders and the throwing of bombs in Central Assembly Hall by Singh and Batukeshwar Dutt.